Katlyn627/Social-Media-API/README.md

-* Github: You can find the deployment link at [Katlyn627](https://www.github.com/Katlyn627/Social-Media-API).
+* Github: You can find the deployment link at [Social Media GitHub](https://www.github.com/Katlyn627/Social-Media-API).

 * Video Walkthrough Folder: You can find the video walkthrough link at [GoogleDrive]().